datacenter/ACI/configuration-python/README.md

 Instead of doing ACI setup in the GUI window, now we can do the configuration in CLI by calling these python codes.

-All the codes are in object oriented style now.
+All the codes are in object oriented style.
 They are functional codes and at the some time they are sample codes.
-Programmer can easily write their customized script by inheriting the class createMo in “createMo.py”.
+Programmer can simply write their customized script by inheriting the class createMo in “createMo.py”.

 How to use:

-All the codes support three different input methods:
+All the codes support three different input methods: wizard, yaml and cli.

-1.	wizard: configure a mo by following a wizard.
-Usage: python createFilter.py wizard
+wizard: configure a mo by following a wizard.
+Usage:
+		python createFilter.py wizard
 		To get the help info: python createFilter.py wizard –h

-2.	yaml: configure a mo with a config file (yaml format).
-Usage: python createFilter.py yaml createFilter.yaml
+yaml: configure a mo with a config file (yaml format).
+Usage:
+		python createFilter.py yaml createFilter.yaml
 		To get the help info: python createFilter.py yaml –h

-3.	cli: configure a mo based on you python arguments.
+cli: configure a mo based on you python arguments.
 It contains key arguments and optional arguments.
 Flags are used in order to call the optional arguments.
+Usage:
-Usage: python createFilter.py cli 198.18.133.200 admin C1sco12345 tenantA filterA –e ip –i tcp

-To get the help info: python createFilter.py cli –h
+		python createFilter.py cli 198.18.133.200 admin C1sco12345 tenantA filterA –e ip –i tcp To get the help info: python createFilter.py cli –h

 What are those codes: